A Need For Expansion:

 Growth in Boerne:

 Early Boerne settlers created mud huts and shacks for themselves once their land was purchased, working their holdings and obtaining basic needs before ever thinking of constructing pretty rock buildings.
+A post office was established in 1856 with August Staffell as postmaster.
 By 1858, there were 10 wooden cabins in Boerne, and the Ye Kendall Inn was built just a year after that.
-In 1862, Boerne became the county seat of the newly formed Kendall County.
+In 1862, Boerne became the county seat of the newly formed Kendall County by a margin of only 67 votes.
+A courthouse was built in 1870 and is still in use, making it the second-oldest courthouse in Texas.

 By 1870, Boerne had 250 citizens, and the Native-American presence in Kendall County was no longer a threat.
 This decade brought a new wave of British immigrants to the Texas Hill Country.
-Railroads were among one of the major promoters of Boerne, appealing to laborers and those seeking new economic opportunities, although it did not physically stop here until 1887.
+Railroads were among one of the major promoters of Boerne, appealing to laborers and those seeking new economic opportunities, although it did not physically stop here until 1887 with the arrival of the San Antonio and Aransas Pass Railway.

 - The seeds of the first small settlement in future Kendall County were planted in 1847 when Nicholas Zink put down roots on the Guadalupe River 13 miles north of the location of present-day Boerne.
 This was five years before the town of Boerne was platted.